 Curriculum Development explores how children learn and grow in faith, examines a wide variety of published curricula, and provides students with the tools to begin creating their own learning materials in preparation for ministry in a church or parachurch location.
-(Offered spring of even academic years.)
+(Offered as needed.)